Compounding Pharmacy Market Size and Share

 Compounding Pharmacy Market Analysis by Mordor Intelligence

-The Compounding Pharmacy Market size is estimated at USD 16.78 billion in 2026, and is expected to reach USD 22.08 billion by 2031, at a CAGR of 5.68% during the forecast period (2026-2031).
+The Compounding Pharmacy Market size is expected to grow from USD 15.83 billion in 2025 to USD 16.78 billion in 2026 and is forecast to reach USD 22.08 billion by 2031 at 5.68% CAGR over 2026-2031.

 Persistent drug shortages, wider acceptance of personalized medicine, and regulatory support for outsourcing have elevated compounded preparations from fringe solutions to essential components of hospital formularies.
 Health systems now formalize long-term supply contracts with 503B facilities to mitigate supply chain shocks, while capital-rich manufacturers view compounding as a strategic insurance against production lapses.
 Demand is strongest for sterile admixtures, bioidentical hormone therapy, and pediatric‐friendly formats that commercial producers overlook.
 The adult chronic-disease base remains dominant; yet, rapid growth in pediatric and veterinary markets underscores how customization imperatives broaden the addressable population for the compounding pharmacy market.
 Competition is intensifying as extensive outsourcing facilities consolidate capacity and integrate robotic technologies that cut contamination risk by more than 95%.